hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 database from a snapshot.
 This correlates to the snapshot ID you'd find in the RDS console, e.g: rds:production-2015-06-26-06-05.
 * `storage_encrypted` - (Optional) Specifies whether the DB instance is encrypted.
-Note that if you are creating a cross-region read replica this field is ignored and you should instead declare `kms_key_id` with a valid ARN.
 The default is `false` if not specified.
 * `storage_type` - (Optional) One of "standard" (magnetic), "gp2" (general
 purpose SSD), or "io1" (provisioned IOPS SSD).
 The default is "io1" if `iops` is specified, "gp2" if not.